sirisian/ecmascript-types/README.md

 ### 14 ECMAScript Language: Functions and Classes

-This sections grammar would need to have FunctionDeclaration in the grammar redefined to include an optional typed return value.
-FormalParameter would require optional types added.
+Function overloading would need to be included and the expected operations for matching a list of arguments to parameters and types.
+This will also need to cover cases like ambiguous function overloading.

 ### 14.2 Arrow Function Definitions